Skip to main content

 Build

 This exercise fits well into arm-focused workouts or upper-body strength sessions.
-To make it easier, use a lighter weight or shorten the range; to make it harder, slow the lowering phase or pause briefly when your arms are fully extended.
+Use a lighter weight or shorten the range to make it easier, or slow the lowering phase and pause at full extension to increase the challenge.

 1. Stand with your feet shoulder-width apart, holding a dumbbell with both hands at one end so your palms support the upper weighted portion.